 “Noooo….,” they answered in unison.
 Too hot; too stuffy; can't see as well.

 From Wikipedia: "A flying bridge is an open area on top of a surface ship that provides unobstructed views of the fore, aft, and the sides of a vessel, and that serves as an operating station for the captain or officer of the watch."

 "Keep green lights and buoys on the right side when heading to open water and on the left coming back in.
 Remember: Red, Right Returning.
 Boats have a red navigation light on the port side; green on the starboard and white lights for power boats."

-We decided to celebrate with lunch at the marina.
-Gazing out at the myriad of boats we were amazed to be part of it, no longer wishful-thinking tourists.
+We celebrated with lunch at the marina.
+Gazing out at the myriad of boats was like being in a dream and we were part of it, no longer wishful-thinking tourists.

 "As promised, Chester showed up a couple of days later.
 He showed us how to dock and un-dock, and we filled up with diesel.
 Good tip - Dawn blue dish liquid soaks up any spills in the water like magic.
 Cap changed the cabin from a V-berth to a double bed.
 He's going to build some cabinets with the rest of the space.
 We hadn't gotten a decent night's sleep until then."

 "We had a mess - soaked bedding everywhere.
 The next day was to be a Chester Day, but instead of cruising we went shopping.
 Got some caulk, fire extinguishers, hand-held GPS and a new 'Y' electric cord.
 Cap checked the portholes (they need work) but the hatch, as it turned out, was fine--we had accidentally tucked the canvas corners inside when we closed it.
 Have to learn!"